DarioRepoRuler/unitree_mujoco/readme.md

 ```
 The program will output the robot's pose and position information in the simulator, and each motor of the robot will continuously output 1Nm of torque.

+# Libtorch Setup (C++)
+Libtorch is necessary if you want to execute trained policies with C++.
+This is typically necessary if you are not so powerful hardware.

+When using the C++ scripts to execute the policies, make sure libtorch is porperly installed and setup.

+- Download LibTorch from the official PyTorch site: [Pytorch Site](https://pytorch.org/get-started/locally/)

+- Choose the correct version for C++ according to your NVIDIA driver (or CPU-only version if on laptop).

+- Place the downloaded libtorch folder at: `/home/libtorch/`.

+- If placed somwhere else change the path in CMakeLists.txt file at: `unitree_mujoco/examples/ros2/CMakeLists.txt`

+- Set the LD_LIBRARY_PATH to include Libtorch:
+    ```
+    export LD_LIBRARY_PATH=$HOME/libtorch/lib:$LD_LIBRARY_PATH
+    ```
+- Then build the ROS2 workspace:
+    ```
+    cd /path/to/unitree_mujoco/examples/ros2
+    colcon build
+    ```

 # Usage
 ## 1. Simulation Configuration